markpond/api-documentation/authorisation.md

 ### Password Credentials

 Use this flow for mobile or other native applications that need to be authorised without using a web browser.

+First, gather the user's username and password.
+Note: you must not store them, as stated in the [API policy](https://markpond.com/developers/policy).

+The, we'll initialize a client:

+	client = OAuth2::Client.new(app_id, secret, site: "https://markpond.com/")

+Then you can obtain an access token in one line by posting the username and password:

+	access = client.password.get_token(username, password)

+Finally, get the access token using

+	access.token

+Store this in your app's memory, and use it for future requests.
+You're done authorising, so now you might want to check out the [endpoints](https://markpond.com/developers/endpoints).